njanssen/node-arduino-nano-33-ble/README.md

 Supported sensors found on the Nano 33 BLE Sense only:

--   Colorimeter
--   Microphone
--   Proximity
+-   Digital microphone
 -   Temperature
--   Humidity
+-   Relative humidity
 -   Pressure
+-   Gesture sensor
+-   Ambient light
+-   Color
+-   Proximity

 The library provides the following filters and algorithms related to the IMU sensors: